-Bingo Bug – Purple Haze (Discontinued)
+Bingo Bug – Purple Haze (Legacy Pattern)

 The Bingo Bug is a unique hybrid lure that is handmade in Canada, using premium components, in order to deliver to you the absolute best fishing experience.
 It’s designed with our exclusive Trimaxx Technology (visual attraction, erratic vibrations, and darting action) allowing you to achieve un-paralleled results, whether you’re trolling, casting or fly fishing!